Climate Change

 Japan has a cute problem – Why “kawaii” culture holds women down, in Matter

-The vagina, in all its ‘obscene’ glory A review of artist Rokudenashiko’s manga, which is about being arrested for making controversial art based on her genitalia.- The Japan Times
+The vagina, in all its ‘obscene’ glory – The Japan Times

 A woman’s lowly place in Japan, mirrored by its language – The Japan Times